 Assuming that the partitions to be preserved were undisturbed during the installation, the data in them can be used on the newly-installed system.
 If the partition contained a file system, it can be mounted and accessed again.
-Refer to the mount(8) reference page for more information about mounting file systems.
+See mount(8) for more information about mounting file systems.